Overview#

 - Real-Time Entity Resolution: Delivers instant clustering results, maintaining current entity profiles as new transactions are confirmed on-chain

-- Cross-Chain Entity Detection: Identifies entities operating across multiple blockchain networks through behavioral correlation and address linking
+- Cross-Chain Entity Detection: Identifies entities operating across multiple blockchain networks through behavioural correlation and address linking

 - Advanced Graph Algorithms: Processes wallet networks with millions of connected addresses, identifying entity boundaries through community detection and structural analysis